The Shops at Northfield

-The Shops at Northfield, formerly Northfield Stapleton, is an open-air, 1200000 sqft retail town center located at the Stapleton International Airport redevelopment in Denver, Colorado, United States.
+The Shops at Northfield is an open-air, 1200000 sqft retail town center located at the Stapleton International Airport redevelopment in Denver, Colorado, United States.
 It is owned and operated by QIC.

-Northfield Stapleton is anchored by Macy's, Super Target, JCPenney, Bass Pro Shops Outdoor World, and an 18-screen Harkins Theaters.
-Northfield also includes approximately 50 specialty shops, restaurants and retailers.
+The Shops at Northfield is anchored by Target, Bass Pro Shops Outdoor World, and an 18-screen Harkins Theatres.
+The center also includes approximately 50 specialty shops, restaurants and retailers.

+On January 9, 2025, it was announced that the Macy's anchor store would be closing as part of a plan to close 66 stores nationwide.
+The store closed on March 23, 2025.

+On February 11, 2025, it was announced that the JCPenney is on a national closure list.
+The store closed in May 2025.